Every week in Shabbat (Sabbath) synagogue services around the world the Torah and Haftarah (prophetic) portions are read.

 Although we may be grieved by the exclusion of these important Messianic prophecies from the Jewish synagogue readings, we can be comforted that in 2005 at the 14th World Congress of Jewish Studies in Jerusalem a call went out for critical discussion of this very issue.

-As well, last August, at the 16th World Congress of Jewish Studies, Messianic Jews made their first official appearance at this international gathering of distinguished academics, teachers, and experts.
+As well, in 2013 at the 16th World Congress of Jewish Studies, Messianic Jews made their first official appearance at this international gathering of distinguished academics, teachers, and experts.

 “Believe in the LORD your God, so shall you be established; believe His prophets, so shall you prosper.”
 (2 Chronicles 20:20)